ExchangeUnion/xud-wiki/Exchange-Guide.md

 with one active channel for both, `lndbtc` and `lndltc`.
 If so, you are finally ready to rumble.
 Yay - let's do some test trades!

 ### Trading
-`xud` is now connected to the simulation network which includes three permanent nodes operated by Exchange Union.
+`xud` is now connected to `xud-simnet` which includes three permanent nodes operated by Exchange Union.
 You can view these by running
 ```
 xucli listpeers
 ```